neil7057/beach_hut_society/README.md

     -   Accessible from the 'Contacts' button visible only to administrators.

-    -   There is a separate entry for each contact message created.
+    -   There is a separate entry for each contact message created, oldest message first.
 Field titles are minimised as this is an admin page so they really should be familiar with record layout.

     -   The only option is 'Delete' which removes the record from the database.
 This was checked by online enquiry and psql query.